150th Anniversary of the Start of the U.S. Civil War

 was found online by US332 Wayne Straight who brought it to our attention).

-DECORATION DAY by Keith Manies
+by Keith Manies

-“My mother has told me this story which was related to her by Martin’s daughter,
+“My mother has told me this story which was related to her by Martin’s

-forces during the Civil War.
-The Civil War was a devastating time for those living
+with the Confederate forces during the Civil War.
+The Civil War was a devastating

-in the Border States and the memory of those hard times were still fresh in people’s
+time for those living in the Border States and the memory of those hard times were

-memories.
-The Union stronghold of Greene County, Missouri was no different.
+still fresh in people’s memories.
+The Union stronghold of Greene County, Missouri

-One Decoration Day in the 1870’s or 1880’s, a group of local school kids went to
+One Decoration Day in the 1870’s or 1880’s, a group of local school

 Some years later, this act of kindness would lead to John Greene and Martha Jane